wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 - Navigate to the first element and start moving to the next elements by swiping right.
 - Swipe up with two fingers to make VoiceOver speak the entire screen from the top.
 - Set the [rotor](https://support.apple.com/en-ca/guide/iphone/iph3e2e3a6d/ios) to navigate by Headings.
 Swipe up and down to go through all the page headings.
+- Use [Screen Curtain](https://support.apple.com/en-us/HT201443) to turn the screen off.
+This forces you to navigate your app without being able to see anything.

 ### <a name="audit-automated"></a>Automated Audit

+The Accessibility Inspector can run an automated accessibility audit.
+It is a great tool to use especially if you're just starting out with accessibility.
+[This WWDC video](https://developer.apple.com/videos/play/wwdc2019/257/) gives a great introduction on how to use it and what it provides.

+The automated audit does not cover everything in the [guidelines](#guidelines).
+We recommend that you use Accessibility Inspector as a complement.

 ## <a name="further-reading"></a>Further Reading